Unearth London’s secrets by studying the rich history of Victorian-era death in literature, art, science, and

 One 3-credit course

-London and its vicinity provides an incredible range of sites to visit, many of which will also play roles in our readings and discussions.
+London and its vicinity provide an incredible range of sites to visit, many of which will also play roles in our readings and discussions.
 Our excursions will be grouped around three overlapping themes: The Dead in the City (visiting tombs and cemeteries, plague pits, execution sites); Science and Medicine (attending talks and exhibitions at the Old Operating Theatre Museum, University College London, the Wellcome Collection, and the Science Museum of London); and London Archeology (Thames Discovery Walks, the Museum of London Archaeology, The British Museum).
 Sites and activities associated with Charles Dickens will also help us approach London as a Victorian city, in terms of locations but also in terms of Dickens’ involvement in the massive public-works projects that were transforming the city and its sense of its own past, present, and future.

 Receive credit for: ENGL 3092